tjsego/mechanica/README.md

 Certain aspects of the installation can be readily customized.
-The source directory `mechanica/package/local` contains subdirectories `linux` and `win` containing scripts `mx_install_vars.sh` and `mx_install_vars.bat` for Linux and Windows, respectively, which declare default installation environment variables.
+The source directory `mechanica/package/local` contains subdirectories `linux` and `win` containing scripts `mx_install_vars.sh` and `mx_install_vars.bat` for Linux/MacOS and Windows, respectively, which declare default installation environment variables.
 These environment variables can be customized to specify where to find, build and install Mechanica, as well as the build configuration.
 For example, to install Mechanica from a source directory `MYMXSRC`, build Mechanica at path `MYMXBUILD` in debug mode and install into directory `MYMXINSTALL`, perform the following.